mikeycodingstuff/tech-skills-learning-platform/README.md

 ```

 **Failure Response:**
-- If Id is not in database:
+- If added Id is not in database:
 ```
 {
     "success": false,